Introduction to CNC cutting

 v0.6 by Ger Walsh - August 2023

-This is a guide to the various steps of using the ShopBot CNC Router.
+This is a guide about CNC Cutting and using the ShopBot CNC Router.
 If you have not received the Induction on the machine, including the Health and Safety presentation for the machine, you may not use this machine.
 Please refer to our workshop safety information in regard to using the CNC router.

 The Shopbot is a factory-built CNC Router able to cut wood, plastic, foam, composites and some soft metals.
 Maximum material size: 2440 x 1220 x 150mm.
 Many different sizes and types of cutting bits can be used.